Hakuka/AT/saucedemo-e2e/info-test-cases.md

 - Each product has a unique photo and name
 - Each product has a price

-Verify that product list have option to sort products (with correct options).
-TODO: sprawdzic
+Verify that product list have option to sort products with correct options.

 ### scenario-1 - purchase-happy-path